celestiaorg/cosmologger/README.md

-# cosmologger
+# Cosmologger

 This is a logger tool that collects blocks and transactions as they are happening in a cosmos based network.

 ## Install

-The best way to install it is to do it through a bundle called [testnet-evaluator](https://github.com/archway-network/testnet-evaluator/).
+The best way to install it is to do it through a bundle called [testnet-evaluator](https://github.com/celestiaorg/testnet-evaluator/).

 ## Development

 To have a development environment just run the following commands:

 ```bash
 git clone git@github.com:archway-network/cosmologger.git
 cd cosmologger